Edd-Cole/tech-test-practice/README.md

 I'm sure you've come across this one before.
 And it's a great intro into Time Complexity along with Frog Jump.

 ### Task:
-Add all the numbers from 0 to sum number n...
+Add all the numbers from 0 to sum number n (n > 0)...
 But this time, you have to complete it in the time limit!
 ---
 ## 13. Passing Cars...
 ### Codility <a href="https://app.codility.com/programmers/lessons/5-prefix_sums/passing_cars/">link</a>